akshatjaipuria/Mask-and-Depth-Prediction/README.md

 | ![img1](data/Samples/fg_bg/img_0250.jpg) | ![img2](data/Samples/fg_bg_mask/img_0250.jpg) | ![img3](files/segmentation.png) |

 ##### BCEWithLogits Loss
-This the the loss function that actually worked out to be the best one among what I tried.
+This is the loss function that actually worked out to be the best one among what I tried.
 The loss convergence was fast enough in the initial epochs.
 The learning rate plays a vital role, and if not taken care of, would lead to complete black images as output.

 >The cross entropy loss evaluates the class predictions for each pixel vector individually and then averages over all pixels, we're essentially asserting equal learning to each pixel in the image.
 This can be a problem if your various classes have unbalanced representation in the image, as training can be dominated by the most prevalent class.